katie-rey/katie-rey/README.md

 I am a recent graduate of Enspiral Dev Academy - a 15 week full immersion course, with the aim of teaching a web development full stack including a strong emphasis on human skills.

+I am an inquisitive soul who loves to solve a puzzle or challenge.
+Tenacious, I refuse to give up until a problem is solved.
+My tenacity and curiosity has led me to become a resourceful and dedicated web developer adept in full stack development.

+My background in design has given me a strong understanding of design principles enabling me to put these into practice via responsive frameworks.

 I am now on the hunt for a front end development role where I can bring my design and dev skills to life!

 (Placeholder for online portfolio... coming soon 🎥)